Do Suffering Bottoms Go To Heaven?

 “Employee!
 I want to be an employee too.”

-It was an out-of-the-blue declaration.
-Gyu-yeon had to pause to make sure he’d heard correctly.
+It was an out-of-the-blue remark.
+Gyu-yeon had to think twice about whether he had understood Naru correctly.

-Naru bit his lip as if he wouldn’t change his mind.
+Naru bit his lip firmly as if he wouldn’t change his mind.
 But this was a request Gyu-yeon would never grant.
-How could he put inexperienced Naru in a job?
-Gyu-yeon was strict about work.
+How could he put inexperienced Naru in an employee position?
+Whatever else, Gyu-yeon was strict about work.

 “No.”

-“Make sense when you try to say something.”
+“Make sense when you are trying to say something.”

-Naru’s tail drooped at Gyu-yeon’s firm refusal.
-As Gyu-yeon said, it was nonsense—work wasn’t a joke.
+Naru’s tail went down at Gyu-yeon’s decisive answer.
+As Gyu-yeon said, it was really nonsense.
+Working wasn’t a joke.

 Silence fell over the car again.
-Naru stared out the window and added nothing.
-Since it wasn’t stubbornness, he could only hold the frustration inside.
+Naru just stared out the window and didn’t add anything.
+Since it wasn’t a matter of stubbornness, he could only hug his frustration.

-The two arrived home and clumsily got out of the car.
-Gyu-yeon sighed—he’d been worrying about Naru the whole drive.
-Naru was simple to read most of the time, but moments like this left his true feelings mysterious, which frustrated Gyu-yeon.
+The two arrived home and got out of the car awkwardly.
+Gyu-yeon sighed deeply—he had been worried about Naru the whole drive.
+Naru acted so simply that he was easy to read, but at times like this his true feelings were inscrutable, which frustrated him.

 “Go and change your clothes first.”

 Without a word, Naru went up to the dressing room and rummaged through the densely hung clothes.
-His heart had been fluttering, but surrounded by Gyu-yeon’s scent he felt a little calmer.
+His heart had been fluttering, but in the space filled with Gyu-yeon’s scent he felt a little better.

-Instead of changing, Naru fiddled with hangers and hid between the racks.
-Crouched among the soft, laundered clothes, the world was all Gyu-yeon’s scent.
-The front was dark, hidden by garments, and the small space made him feel safe.
+Naru, not thinking about changing clothes and meaninglessly fiddling with hangers, hid his body between the racks.
+As soon as he crouched among the softly laundered clothes, his little world was covered in Gyu-yeon’s scent.
+The front was dark, hidden by clothes, and the small space full of his scent let him feel secure.

 Gyu-yeon smells good.

 He even brought more clothes, surrounded himself, and lay down.
-Buried among the garments, Naru smiled.
+Buried among the clothes, Naru smiled happily.
+Gyu-yeon’s smell always made him feel good.

 “Why does it take so long to change clothes?”